 Smart casual can still be comfortable, but there’s an added layer of attention and *intention*.
 You’re thinking of smaller details and adding layers.
 Maybe you’re still in jeans, but you’ve chosen a fitted T-shirt made from a finer cotton without any graphics on it.
 Or you’ve swapped out the tee for a short sleeve button-up shirt and slipped on some higher-end sneakers.
 Speaking of…

 Is a polo shirt smart casual?

 Generally speaking, a traditional pique polo is not smart casual.
 The collar gives it a whiff of business casual formality, but evaluate the way you would a T-shirt to determine if your favorite polo is “put-together” or “informal”.
 Pique polos are generally a little looser, with a robust weave and an uneven–or ‘tennis tail”–hem, stylistic nods to the shirt’s sporting roots.

-If you want to incorporate a polo shirt into your smart casual wardrobe, choose a dressier, more refined style.
+If you want to incorporate a polo shirt into your smart casual wardrobe, choose a dressier, more refined style like the knit polo.
 Look for details like a more structured silhouette, finer materials (such as silk or linen), and a clean hem.
 And never, ever, for the love of tiny baby ducklings, pop the collar.

 We’ve told you what smart casual is, we’ve given you advice on how to build your smart casual look, and we’ve showed you where you can find style inspiration.
 Now it’s time to figure out what smart casual looks like for you.